popecruzdt/dt-k8s-otel-o11y-logs/README.md

 ### Collect Kubernetes Events from Cluster API

+The Kubernetes Objects receiver collects, either by pulling or watching, objects from the Kubernetes API server.
+The most common use case for this receiver is watching Kubernetes events, but it can be used to collect any type of Kubernetes object.

 ##### Add `k8sobjects` receiver to collect Kubernetes events as logs
 https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-objects-receiver

+Our goal is capture any events related to the `astronomy-shop` and `dynatrace` namespaces.

 ```yaml
 receivers:
   k8sobjects/events: